Tuesday, 7 November 2017

-Christie’s in-house Champagne expert Tim Triptree on top vintages, niche growers, and how to store a collection.
+Christie’s in-house Champagne expert Tim Triptree offers his thoughts on top vintages, niche growers, and how to store a collection.

 The very best and most expensive Champagnes are single-vintage ‘prestige cuvées’ that include names such as Krug Clos du Mesnil, Clos d’Ambonnay, Louis Roederer’s Cristal, Dom Pérignon and Salon Le Mesnil.
 In the last five to 10 years, smaller grower-producers have seen a rise in popularity — particularly among expert collectors who really know their Champagne.
 Christie’s sells bottles by these independent producers including Jacques Selosse, who’s at the forefront of the movement.